 - Candles.
 Lots and lots of candles.
 It’s just cozy.
 Last week was World Candlelighting Day.
 (Yup, there is a day for that and many other odd things).

 - Morning cuddles with books and blankies.
 Afternoon cuddles with books and blankies.
 Evening cuddles with books, teddies and cute kids.
-Yeah, so I’m seeing a trend, and if you’re a homeschooler, you already know what it is.
-Lots of cuddles.
-Lots of blankies.
-And lots of books.
-(And yes, I have a blankie).
+Yeah, so the trend: lots of cuddles, lots of blankies, and lots of books.
+(And yes, I have a blankie too).

 - Neighbourhood walks in the autumn morning frost or walks in the golden afternoon sun and crisp leaves: lots of walks, nature therapy, so I want to go inside and start a fire, grab a book, a cup of tea and my blankie.

-- Afternoon skis on the canals in winter flurries.
+- Afternoon skis on the canal in winter flurries.
 With the eager puppy, also white as snow.
 Living in a picture perfect moment, breathing in the great outdoors.

-- Freshly baked bread and savoury soup for lunch.
+- Hot food.
+Freshly baked bread and savoury soup for lunch.

 - A hot tub dip at the end of the day (and because we don’t have that wood burning hot tub yet, I’ll also take a hot bath.)

 - Sleeping in.
-Total advantage to homeschooling.
+A total advantage to homeschooling.
 (I am not a master of sleeping in.
 Unless you think 7 am is sleeping in.)

 - Choose one subject a week and enjoy it thoroughly.

-- Or write on a slip of paper every subject, throw it in a jar and let the kids pick one out and not do that subject that week.
+- Delete a subject.
+Or write on a slip of paper every subject, throw it in a jar and let the kids pick one out and not do that subject that week.
 Definitely homeschool hygge for the kids.